-Seeking an industrial business to preserve and grow for the long term.
+Seeking an manufacturing business to acquire, preserve, and grow for the long term.

 Introduction